 Social Development WG

 Internet access can play a pivotal role in uplifting communities and empowering individuals.
 ISPA’s Social Development working group manages ISPA’s initiatives to provide skills development and transformation of the sector.
-Activities include the development of a skills registry to facilitate internships in the ICT sector, and overseeing the ISPA Inspires bursary program.
+Activities include the development of a Skills Registry to facilitate internships in the ICT sector, and overseeing the ISPA Inspires educational sponsorship programme.
 If you are passionate about the role of ISPs in uplifting society, this working group would love to have you involved.